 The Great Cooling

 The wave of aerosols caused by the massive volcanic eruption proved very efficient in blocking the sunlight and causing a drop in temperature.
 It caused a strange cooling in the northern hemisphere, marked in the historic writing as the year without summer.
-The year 1816 brought snow in New York in June and unprecedented frosts during summer, which caused the destruction of crops in eastern states.
-In Europe the summer was the second most cold from the last six centuries and most of the crops were destroyed.
+The year 1816 brought snow in New York in June and unprecedented frosts during summer.
+This anomaly caused the destruction of crops in eastern states.
+In Europe the summer was the second most cold from the last six centuries.
+Most of the crops were destroyed.
 The riots, the hunger and the famine that followed were described as marking the last big subsistence crisis from the west world, causing to 44,000 deaths in Ireland.

 What comes next?